VGU-AWS/experience_day_deployment/README.md

 # experience_day_deployment
-This code for deployment on AWS ECS for YOLO inference app
+This code for deployment on AWS Sagemaker for YOLO inference app